Friday, October 11, 2024

 Review and Adjust Your Plan Regularly

 Your financial situation will probably change over time.
 You might get a raise, or you might have to pay for something really unexpected.
-Check your budget and your debt repayment plan on a regular basis, and make adjustments so you can stay on track.
+Check your budget and debt repayment plan regularly, and make adjustments so you can stay on track.

 Learn about Personal Finance